-- Offer appropriate portion sizes and regular meal/snack times to prevent both hunger and over-eating.
+- Offer appropriate portion sizes and regular meal/snack times to prevent both hunger and overeating.
 Toddler portion sizes are about one-quarter of adult serving sizes.
 For children 4-8, portion sizes should be about one-third of adult serving sizes.
-For children 9 years and old, portion sizes about the same size as for adults.10 - Focus on whole grains (ensure $\geq 50\%$ of grains served are whole grains). - Emphasize colorful and varied produce.
+For children 9 years and old, portion sizes about the same size as for adults.10 - $^{□}$ Focus on whole grains (ensure \geq 50% of grains served are whole grains). - Emphasize colorful and varied produce.
 Include at least one serving of fruits or vegetables at each snack (can be fresh, frozen, canned or dried; ensure no items with added sugar).
 Vary produce offered to maximize nutrient diversity.
-At meal times, about half of plate should be produce, following USDA's "My Plate" initiative11.
-Whenever possible, purchase produce that is grown locally. - Vary food items and meals served, and encourage youth to try different foods, especially fruits and vegetables.
+At meal times, about half of plate should be http://kidshealth.org/parent/growth/feeding/feed13m.html#

-2 http://www.brightfutures.org/nutritionfamfact/pdf/ColorEng/INB5color.pdf